 International students (excluding members of the EU) can only take up casual employment in Ireland if they are full-time students and fully registered for the entire academic year.
 International students, who fit the above conditions and wish to take up work in Ireland, must have a personal public services number (PPS number).
-EU students also do need a PPS number to work in Ireland but they are treated equally with Irish citizens.
+EU students also need a PPS number to work in Ireland but they are treated equally with Irish citizens.
 In order to get the PPS number, student must register on www.mywelfare.ie and book an appointment online to meet an officer.
-See links below for more information.
-See also Rules and Regulations for Part-Time Work and
+See important information about working in Ireland here.